External Support

-Should you need support out of hours, there are many resources available for you.
-All of them are free and confidential.
+Should you need support outside of the university, there are many resources available for you.
 Some may be listed as local to the area, and some are national and available wherever you are in the UK.

 Make sure you're registered with a GP